The Best Homemade Tahini Recipe has 2-ingredients, is creamier and nuttier in flavor because it is fresh, and half the price of store bought tahini.

 Did you know that we can make many products, we assume must be store bought to be good, at home?

-Shelf life for store bought tahini must mean it has preservatives in it, to make it last so long.
+Shelf life for store bought tahini must mean it has preservatives in it, in order to make it last so long.

-When we buy sesame seeds, they come with an expiration date before they turn rancid, so what’s in the tahini to give it shelf life?
+When we buy sesame seeds, they come with an expiration date before they turn rancid, a smell that is a definite indication that the oils in the seeds have gone bad.

 What Is Tahini?